CroBiAd/TILLinG-mutants/README.md

 # TILLinG-mutants
 Bioinformatics pipeline for the analysis of TILLinG mutants in conjunction with the new optimised reference sequence for tetraploid wheat.</br>
-To be able to run the following commands make sure Java 1.8 or more is installed on your machine, then download WHEATbio.jar from this repsitiry to your local machine.
-Simply refer to WHEATbio.jar file in all the following command.
+To be able to run the following commands make sure Java 1.8 or more is installed on your machine, then download WHEATbio.jar from this repository to your local machine.
+Simply refer to WHEATbio.jar file in all the following commands.

 <br/>Pipeline Commands:

 <b>Discovery of highly covered genomic regions to construct DECaR (Durum Exome Capture Reference):</b></br>